This article first appeared on the author’s blog, Coming to My Senses, and is reprinted with permission.

 Hopefully, you are starting occupational therapy, which is so much fun.
 There, you’ll get to play some games and learn how to feel better when you’re at school, at home, and everywhere in between.
 When you grow up, you’ll think about occupational therapy and smile.

 Know that you are not alone, my little friend.
 Think of me as your big, sensitive sister.
-I know how yucky it feels when your body and the world around you feel so strange, but I also know how great you can feel when you’re doing the things that you love.
+I know how yucky it feels when your body and the world around you feel so strange, but I also know how great you can feel when you’re doing the things you love.
 It’s okay to have SPD.
 Remember, you’re like me.
 (You’re my twin, right?!)
 I’m okay out here as a grown-up in the world.
 You will be, too.

 Lots of love,